4.2 Solving by Factoring

 Solution

-We'll have to set the equation equal to \(0\) by subtracting the term \(28x\) from both sides of the equation.
+We'll have to set the equation equal to \(0\) by subtracting \(28x\) from both sides of the equation.

 In this last example, it might appear that the equation is beyond our skills.
 But if we work with it carefully, we can turn it into something that looks more familiar.